 Erin Pettengill is a missionary in La Ceiba, Honduras through Mission to the World (MTW), the mission sending arm of the Presbyterian Church in America (PCA).
 I have been a Registered Nurse for over 18 years.
-My family and I have been here for almost 5 years, and we are involved in Medical/Mercy Ministry, Street Children, prenatal classes, English classes, Kids Club, and Church Planting.
+My family and I have been here for over 5 years, and we are involved in Medical/Mercy Ministry, Street Children, prenatal classes, English classes, Kids Club, and Church Planting.

 Thursday, January 24, 2013

 A Day in the life

 I wake up, often times by an alarm clock, have a list of "things to do" and work to get to that I once in awhile forget the beauty that surrounds me.